How to Limit Who Can Access Your eDiscovery Productions

 Cloud eDiscovery gives team members convenient access to all the same files.
 But this means you’ll need extra security for your data.

 The beauty of eDiscovery subscription services is that your software and data are in the Cloud – giving everyone on your team easy access to the same resources.
 This frees them to work remotely simply by signing in to the software via their web browser.
-Even better, you can collect your client’s data remotely using eDiscovery collection services.
 However, this ease of access means that someone could potentially alter or delete vital case data, so you’ll need to ensure your software has the right security features.

 First, you’ll want multi-factor authentication as a gatekeeper for unauthorized users.